W. Simmons Mattress Factory adds brands – Tip Tricks

 Simmons' optimism about future growth seemed to fly in the face of some pessimistic industry production reports.
 "It's my personal feeling that there's been a shift in the distribution of the product, rather than a major loss of business," he stressed.
 "Everyone I know in the factory direct field or among independent mattress factories has been experiencing solid sales increases this year."

-The firm, once an exclusive newpaper advertiser, has been testing some price-oriented television spots in certain markets as well as direct mail, which had been possible through cooperative ad dollars from its national brand makers.
+The firm, once an exclusive newspaper advertiser, has been testing some price-oriented television spots in certain markets as well as direct mail, which had been possible through cooperative ad dollars from its national brand makers.
 Simmons will spend $1.5 million this year in advertising.
 Simmons has been pondering downplaying the factory direct image of the company based on experiences reported by similar firms around the U.S.

 "We want to get away from the discount image and reflect a perception of selling sleep and comfort to the consumer.
 I believe we'll see much more sophistication and less price promotion at the specialty store level in the future."

 From inception Simmons has targeted the medium to upper medium mattress market.
 "The industry has been moving in the same direction because the profit is in higher end sales and we've even pushed ourselves a notch or two higher," reported the CEO.
-Noting Simmons had sold $1,000 mattresses when some scoffers said it couldn't be done, he reported moving kings today in the $1,300 to $1,400 range, about 10 percent of total sales with the average sale closer to $600.
+Noting Simmons had sold $1,000 king size futon mattresses when some scoffers said it couldn't be done, he reported moving kings today in the $1,300 to $1,400 range, about 10 percent of total sales with the average sale closer to $600.

 Discussing future directions of the bedding industry, Simmons contended that it was "only a matter of time before a factory direct operation went national or before a major brand producer went factory direct."
-Explaining that many of the big names in bedding were losing sales and the volume being done by department stores was shrinking, Simmons maintained that, in contrast, specialty sleep stores were gaining strength. https://futonadvisors.com/shredding-save-space/
+Explaining that many of the big names in bedding were losing sales and the volume being done by department stores was shrinking, Simmons maintained that, in contrast, specialty sleep stores were gaining strength.
+Related article: https://futonadvisors.com/shredding-save-space/

 "Factory direct and specialty sleep store will continue to become more sophisticated regarding customer needs and increase sales.
 Even though major companies have all this information about consumer wants, they must impart that knowledge to store sales personnel.
 But a few months after they've trained them, these sales people have gone on to other jobs.
 Big name companies don't have the direct control of sales personnel that we possess."